smangham/fair-research-software/episodes/01-introduction.md

 - Understand the concept of open and reproducible research
 - Understand why these principles are of value in the research community
+- Setup their machine with software and data used to teach this course

 ::::::::::::::::::::::::::::::::::::::::::::::::